enter-haken/gaming_rig/README.md

 choose **an other availability_zone** by setting the `availability_zone` variable.
 The availability zones are stored within an array.
 The count of these vary from region to region.
-The first zone found is the default one.
+The first zone found is taken as the default zone.

-I have some **mouse issues** during gaming.
+I have some **problems with the mouse** while playing.
 There is a mouse setting available (Ctrl shift F8) to use the relative mouse position.

 ## possible instances